-- 1. Due to the current COVID-19 restriction orders in Singapore, members of the Company ("Members") will not be able to attend the AGM in person.
-Members will be able to watch the proceedings of the AGM through a "live" webcast via their mobile phones, tablets or computers or listen to these proceedings through a "live" audio feed via telephone.
-In order to do so, Members must preregister at https://complete-corp.com/qtvascular-agm-egm/ by 9:00 a.m. on 28 April 2021.
-Following authentication of their status as members, authenticated members will receive an email verification authenticating their status as Members by 2:00 p.m. on 28 April 2021, along with the accompanying instructions on accessing the webcast and audio feed of the proceedings.
-Members who do not receive an email by 12:00 p.m. on 29 April 2021 but have registered by 9:00 a.m. on 28 April 2021 should contact the Company's polling agent by email at qtvascular-agm-egm@complete-corp.com. - SRS Investors who wish to appoint the Chairman of the Meeting as proxy should approach their respective SRS Operators to submit their voting instructions at least seven (7) working days before the AGM - 3.
-By submitting a proxy form appointing the Chairman of the AGM as proxy to attend, speak and vote at the AGM and/or any adjournment thereof, a Member (and his appointed proxy(ies)) consents to the collection, use and disclosure of their personal data by the Company (or its agents or service providers) for such purposes and/or otherwise with the personal data privacy terms set out in the Notice of Annual General Meeting dated 15 April 2021.
+- 1. Due to the current COVID-19 restriction orders in Singapore, shareholders of the Company will not be able to attend the AGM in person.
+Shareholders will be able to participate in the AGM through (a) observing and/or listening to the AGM proceedings via "live" audio-visual webcast or "live" audio-only stream via their mobile phones, tablets or computers; and (b) voting at the AGM (i) "live" by the shareholders themselves or their duly appointed proxy(ies) (other than the Chairman of the Meeting) via electronic means; or (ii) by appointing the Chairman of the Meeting as proxy to vote on their behalf at the AGM.
+In order to do so, shareholders should preregister themselves or, where applicable, their appointed proxy(ies) for the AGM at the pre-registration website by 9.30 a.m. on 27 April 2022, at https://registration.ryt-poll.com/home/index/qtvascular-agm.
+Following authentication of their status as shareholders, authenticated shareholders will receive email instructions on how to access the "live" audio-visual webcast and "live" audio-only stream of the proceedings of the AGM by 12.00 p.m. on 28 April 2022.
+Shareholders who do not receive an email by 12.00 p.m. on 28 April 2022 should contact the Company's polling agent, by email at qtascular-agm@ryt-poll.com. - SRS Investors who wish to appoint a proxy (whether the Chairman of the Meeting or otherwise) should approach their respective SRS Operators to submit their voting instructions at least seven (7) working days before the AGM. - 3.
+By submitting a proxy form appointing a proxy to attend, pose questions and vote at the AGM and/or any adjournment thereof, a shareholder (and his appointed proxy(ies)) consents to the collection, use and disclosure of their personal data by the Company (or its agents or service providers) for such purposes and/or otherwise with the personal data privacy terms set out in the Notice of AGM dated 14 April 2022.